mohammed-fawzi/Foodies/README.md

 # Foodies

 ## OVERVIEW
-Foodies is an elegant AI powerd restaurant reservation app
+Foodies is an elegant restaurant reservation app

 ## Key Features
 - Explore restaurants filtered by city and cuisine type on a beautiful layout